 - Poor or non-existent connectivity between ERP-MES systems and the plant automation systems.

 - Islands of automation

 - Not all data generated for the purpose of controlling the equipment is collected in plant data historians.

-- Many facilities are built using OEM supplied equipment typically provided with automation sufficient to adequately control a piece of equipment or at best a unit operation.
-While it is common to connect these islands of automation for some plant level visibility with a SCADA system, generally the amount of data connected may not be sufficient to create analytics-based visibility required for agility.
+- Many facilities are built using OEM-supplied equipment typically provided with automation sufficient to adequately control a piece of equipment or at best a unit operation.
+While it is common to connect these islands of automation for some plant-level visibility with a SCADA system, generally the amount of data connected may not be sufficient to create the analytics-based visibility required for agility.

-In subsequent section of this series, we’ll address how to overcome these challenges, embrace variability to build a highly agile manufacturing supply chain.
+In the subsequent section of this series, we’ll address how to overcome these challenges, and embrace variability to build a highly agile manufacturing supply chain.